alpinelinux/aports-turbo/README.md

 On Alpine Linux it should be enough to install turbo by:

-apk add lua-turbo
+apk add lua-turbo lua-dbi-sqlite

+set config options in conf.lua

 and execute:

-luajit aports.lua
+turbovisor aports.lua --ignore ./db/persistent

-A webserver should be listening on port number 8888.
+A webserver should be listening on configured port.